-The American Academy of Conducting at Aspen (AACA) provides participants with intensive conducting training with a skilled orchestra, assists them in gaining podium experience, and supports each individual’s development as a conductor.
-The heart of the Academy is the opportunity for 12-14 conductors to work with an orchestra of experienced musicians, and to play as a member of that orchestra under the baton of program colleagues—all under the guidance of master conductors.
+The Aspen Conducting Academy (ACA) provides participants with intensive conducting training with a skilled orchestra, assists them in gaining podium experience, and supports each individual’s development as a conductor.
+The heart of the Academy is the opportunity for twelve to fourteen conductors to work with an orchestra of experienced musicians, and to play as a member of that orchestra under the baton of program colleagues—all under the guidance of master conductors.
 Participants learn by conducting a wide range of repertoire and types of performances, including orchestral concerts, concerto performances, opera master class arias and scenes, repertoire readings, and composer readings.

 Participants will rehearse and conduct concerts of orchestral and concerto repertoire, and opera master class scenes and/or arias.
 They share repertoire-reading sessions and rehearse and perform contemporary scores.
 All sessions are videotaped for individual use and artist-faculty review.

 Beyond the podium, the Academy offers all participants an extensive curriculum covering both musical and extra-musical elements, including a set of intensive sessions on score analysis.